Foams, iterated wreath products, field extensions and Sylvester sums

 To evaluate a sphere with a $\sigma$-defect and dots $x,y$ on it, as in Figure~\ref{fig5_8} center, we can push one of the dots across $\sigma$-circle into the region with the other dot, remove the circle (since it now circles an empty region), multiply the dots and apply the trace, see Figure~\ref{fig5_8}.
-Since $\sigma$ respects $\epsilon$, the two ways of doing it result in the same answer.
+Since $\sigma$ respects $\varepsilon$, the two ways of doing it result in the same answer.

 We record this as a proposition and denote the resulting evaluation of a decorated surface $S$ as $\brak{F}$ of $\mcF(S)$.

 \begin{prop} A closed oriented surface $S$ with floating $A$-dots and co-oriented disjoint $\sigma$-circles for $\sigma\in G(A,\varepsilon)$ has a well-defined evaluation $\mcF(S)$. \end{prop}